-To seek a supplementary registration with the online application, the should begin by clicking the term "Supplementary Registration," submitted on Form CA, which appears on the home page of the electronic registration system.
+To seek a supplementary registration with the online application, the applicant should begin by clicking the phrase "Correct or Amplify an Existing Registration," which appears on the home page of the electronic registration system.

 The system will generate a brief statement that describes the eligibility requirements for this application.
 If these requirements have been met, the applicant should check the box that appears next to the following statement: "I agree that I have read, understood, and meet all eligibility requirements described above for filing a Supplementary Registration."